Dualities of dihedral and generalised quaternion codes and applications to quantum codes: On hermitian dualities of dihedral codes

 \begin{remark} In \cite{CaoCaoFu23} it is also computed the number of hermitian self-orthogonal $D_n$-codes over $\Fqq$.
-Unfortunately, in view of the previous corollary, the computation of that number in \cite[Theorem 4.3]{CaoCaoFu23} does not seem to be correct. \end{remark}
+Unfortunately, in view of the previous corollary, the computation of that number in \cite[Theorem 4.3]{CaoCaoFu23} does not seem to be correct.
+In fact, we illustrate the inaccuracy of their formula in Example \ref{example-caocao}. \end{remark}